heysolomon/alx-pre_course/README.md

-i have mad changes to this README
+i have made changes to this README